molarmanful/lin/README.md

 ㌖㍇㌚㌮㍔㌫㌙㌖㌗㍊㍑㌭㍔㌄
 ```

+*See [sclin](https://github.com/molarmanful/sclin) for a proper lin that is harder, better, faster, and stronger!*

-The little language that could.
+Draft Node.js implementation of lin, the little language that could.

 ```
 "01"14`/\ .; <chars g: ;